Skip to content

 Example: 1,500/month rent vs 2,000/month buying (mortgage + maintenance + local property tax) over 10 years.
 50k deposit alternative: invested at 7% = 98,358.
 Property appreciation at 3% = 67,196.
 Renter ahead 31k.
 Plus 500/month savings invested = additional 85k.
 Buying loses financially in this scenario.

 Rent vs buy real-world considerations: (1) Property appreciation varies dramatically (2010-2020 50%+ vs other regions 10-20%).
-(2) Buying transaction costs (5-10% of price - property transfer tax, legal, fees).
+(2) Buying transaction costs (5-10% of price - Stamp Duty, legal, fees).
 (3) Maintenance burden (1-2% of value annually).
 (4) Mortgage interest (significant in early years).
 (5) Forced savings (mortgage builds equity).
 (6) Lifestyle stability (no eviction risk).
 (7) Customisation freedom.
-Buying typically wins long-term in due to historic appreciation + tax benefits (CGT exempt principal residence).
+Buying produces a lower lifetime cost than renting in the inputs tested due to historic appreciation and CGT exemption on the principal residence.
 Renting better short-term (under 5 years), career-mobile, low-deposit.
 Calculator shows pure financial - lifestyle factors often more important.

 Quick example